 - Sprinkle them generously with fine smoked sea salt on the top and sides.

-- Give them a generous slathering of gochujang sauce and spread it over the top and sides with a pastry brush, or your fingers.
-(Lately I’m a huge fan of Chung Jung One Gochujang Korean Chili Sauce (this kind) because it dispenses and spreads easily.
+- Give them a slathering of gochujang sauce and spread it over the top and sides with a pastry brush, or your fingers.
+(Lately, I’m a huge fan of Chung Jung One Gochujang Korean Chili Sauce (this kind) because it dispenses and spreads easily.
 The gochujang paste can be pretty thick and harder to spread.)

 - Next, sprinkle brown sugar generously over the top and a dusting of granulated garlic.